josephnovakgeology-cyber/core-composite/docs/user_guide.md

 Hit enter.
 You will be prompted about whether you want to calibrate the image processing with a color checker.
 In almost all cases, there is no color checker present, so you will select skip.
 If there is a color checker present, follow the prompts to calibrate the image processing.
 Compare your extracted values with and without the calibration to see whether this additional step is useful for the images you are processing.

 You will then be prompted to draw boxes over the sediment core sections by left clocking and dragging your mouse.
-I prefer to do this in the middle of cores, skipping the core catcher since those sediments are not stratigraphically useful, like so:
+I prefer to do this in the middle of cores, skipping the core catcher since those sediments are not stratigraphically informative, like so:

 <img width="567" height="992" alt="image" src="https://github.com/user-attachments/assets/6b632dad-0cd5-4fea-a437-485db9886c4a" />

+If you make a mistake, hit the "d" button on your keyboard to undo the last box you drew.
+Close the window to extract the color data and repeat this process for each core. *Recommendation: make notes of large cracks or voids in each core while doing this step.
+It will make the post-extraction data processing much easier.*

 **Important:**
 **Notice that in core section 1, I draw the box down to 150 cm, even though the bottom of this core section was sampled for intersitial water analyses ("IW") from 145 cm to 150 cm.
 This is because the cored length of this section in "887_section_summary.csv" is 1.5 m.
 The discrepency is caused by the fact that this sediment was sampled before the core was photographed.
 Unfortunately, we have to address this in one of two ways:**